ParAlg/blellochfest/index.md

 <b>Information about Attending:</b>

+The event will be taking place in <b>GHC 6115</b>.
+The doors to the building and upper-floor elevators will be open on this day.

 Parking should be free on Saturday if you park at either:
  * [Morewood Gardens Lot](https://goo.gl/maps/93FuEaoig6UNufwQA) (The entry is between the Stever and Morewood dorms when coming from Fifth ave).
  * [East Campus Garage](https://goo.gl/maps/2UoBoBFRVLgiGEVb8) (Along Forbes ave, by the stadium)